Sonnet 169

 Without so much a word you wished to start

-Forever; life is not fair to those who care
+Forever—life is cruel to those who care,

 In pain beyond compare, who while the hours?

-Or someone who, providence smiled on too.
+Or someone whom providence has smiled on too.

 © Loubert S Suddaby.
 All Rights Reserved.